 Step 2: Pick an Activity & Make a Plan

-For this assignment, you will be observing people in the target population doing some activity they naturally do in order to find out potential needs that web-based technology might be able to fulfill.
+For this assignment, you will be observing people in the target population that fits your theme, who are doing some activity they naturally do in order to find out potential needs that web-based technology might be able to fulfill.
 Ultimately you will design a web application for this class, but you don't need to restrict your observations to people using computers and the web.

 Observe people doing tasks as they do it now, which may or may not involve any digital devices.
 Observing the strengths and weaknesses of analog tools can inspire ideas for the digital world.
 Because context matters, observe and interview people in situ: their environment, tools, and activities.
 If you have mobility limitations, perform your observations and interviews over email, phone, Skype, and/or video chat.
 If the activities you are interested in are tough to observe (maybe because they're infrequent), you can augment your interviews with diary studies.

 Make a list of types of people you might interview and situations you might observe to come up with design insights.
 Think about different types of everyday users, marginalized users, and extreme users.
 Also think about other stakeholders in the ecosystem.
 Think about the characteristics of these users.

 For example, this IDEO design team was asked to redesign the grocery shopping cart.
 Their interviewees included not just everyday users, but also extreme users like professional shoppers and other stakeholders like store managers.
 Often, lead users or extreme users have come up with better solutions and creative tricks.
 Interviewing and observing marginalized users not only helps us create more inclusive designs, it also often highlights issues that everyone has to varying degrees.